Hansh532/chess/README.md

 - Have a light breakfast

 ## Reflexology
-Push foot down on your big toes while playing they have reflexology points connected to the brain, you need soft shoes for this.
+Push foot down on your big toes while playing they have reflexology points connected to the brain, should reduce stress instantly and bring clarity. you need soft shoes for this.